 The combination of waddling gait, frequent falls, mildly delayed motor development and mild speech delay point to a muscle disorder (myopathy).
-There are many different types but the most common is Duchenne muscular dystrophy.
+There are many different types but the most common is DMD.

 Creatine kinase; this test is a highly useful test for muscular dystrophies (often elevated 10-100x), and it is elevated from birth.
 If CK is normal then muscular dystrophy can be excluded as a diagnosis.
 In addition the following tests are indicated to exclude differential diagnoses (including malignancy, infection and metabolic disease) - full [complete] blood count (FBC) and blood film, inflammatory markers, electrolytes, liver profile (liver function tests [LFTs] and enzymes) and bone profile (including calcium, phosphorus, ALP, GGT and parathyroid hormones).

 These are the results:

-CK is often extremely elevated in muscular dystrophies.
-ALT can also be raised; this is not a sign of liver failure but this further indicates muscle breakdown (ALT is produced by damaged muscle and/or liver cells).
+Raised CK 17000; the CK is often extremely elevated in muscular dystrophies.
+Liver enzymes (e.g., ALT can also be raised - this is not a sign of liver failure but this further indicates muscle breakdown).
 The GP tells the mother that there seems to be a problem with Freddie’s muscles and she refers Freddie urgently to the paediatric team with expertise in neuromuscular diseases.

 What other test is needed?